Cart

 Differences:

-- Vinted has a larger market share in Poland (54%) than in most other countries
+• Vinted holds a larger market share in Poland (54%) than in most other countries

-- The shopping culture in "thrift stores" is more rooted than in the USA or the UK
+• The culture of shopping in "thrift stores" is more deeply rooted than in the USA or the UK

 13.10.
 Summary: The Circular Revolution